derekhackbardt/integrations/seczetta/liquid-reference-guide.md

     ]
 }
 ```

+### Getting the ID for a User/Contributor or Profile

+There are times when the id value for a profile or contributor is needed in a workflow.
+These can be retrieved through the use of a REST API action step.

+#### Getting the id for a profile

+The REST API action to fetch the profile id for a profile would be with this GET call.
+In this example the profile we are fetching the ID for from a profile select attribute named 'assignment_person'.

+GET: <seczetta api url>/profiles/{{ attribute.assignment_person.first.id }}

+The response can be captured from:  profile->id

+#### Getting the id for a user/contributor

+The REST API action to fetch the user id for a user record/contributor would be with this GET call.
+In this example the user we are fetching the ID for is from a contributor select attribute named 'sponsor'.

+GET: <seczetta api url>/users?id={{ attribute.sponsor.first.id }}

+The response can be captured from:  users->0->id

 > Please note: At this time, the liquid variable `profile` cannot be used in the REST API Action.
 It will not allow you to save the REST API Action